geudde/attic-chest/pages/10.season-9/03.meeting-89/05.lorenzo/docs.md

 ---
-title: 'Lines in the Character of Lorenzo di Medici'
+title: 'Lines in the Character of Lorenzo de Medici'
 taxonomy:
     category:
         - docs